Chapter 15:

 “It’s sort of a school for magick.
 I never got a chance to go, but I remember hearing they did a lot of research into the nature of magick, the River and its source.”

 “Maybe one day we’ll get a chance to visit.”
-Midori said, hearing the faint tone of regret in Sahaela’s voice.
+Midori said, wanting to cheer her up after hearing the faint note of regret in Sahaela’s voice.

 “Maybe, but for now you’ll have to make due with how I learned.”

-It was a grueling and frustrating ordeal to try and learn something that had no real methods of starting.
-To some extent it was a game of trial and error; breathing exercises, regular exercise, up to literally reaching out and trying to grasp the stream like it were a physical thing.
+It was a gruelling and frustrating ordeal to try and learn something that had no real methods of starting.
+To some extent it was a game of trial and error: breathing exercises, regular exercise, up to literally reaching out and trying to grasp the stream like it were a physical thing.

 “For me it’s cracking my knuckles,” Rune said having led for the better part of the day and now resting in the back with Midori.
-He demonstrated, and now she could see a flood of aura around his hand after cracking his knuckles.
+He demonstrated, and she could now see a flood of aura flow from his heart to his hand.

 "Okay, so it’s…like something flowing.”
 Replacing the blindfold she took a slow breath and tried to focus exclusively on the beating of her heart.